David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Oct.
 1, 2009:** Ca trù was recognized by UNESCO as an Intangible Cultural Heritage in Need of Urgent Safeguarding.
 *   **09/03/2010:** The doctoral steles at the Temple of Literature - Imperial Academy were recognized by UNESCO as a World Documentary Heritage.
 *   **Aug.
 1, 2010:** The Central Sector of the Imperial Citadel of Thang Long was recognized by UNESCO as a heritage.
+*   **Sep.
+10, 2010:** The "Ceramic Road" along the Red River (Hanoi) was recognized as the longest ceramic mosaic mural in the world.
 *   **Oct.
 1 - 10, 2010:** Organized the Grand Celebration of the 1000th Anniversary of Thang Long - Hanoi.
 *   **Nov.
 16, 2010:** The Giong Festival at Phu Dong Temple and Soc Son Temple was recognized as a Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.
 *   **Jun.
 27, 2011:** The Ho Dynasty Citadel was recognized as a World Cultural Heritage Site.